Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 if

 it's not already the case.
-For instance if you use:
+For instance you can use:

 echo "export PATH=$PATH:~/.local/bin/" >> ~/.bashrc